Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 ![Lambo](https://c1.staticflickr.com/9/8835/28917960663_aae2249a80_c.jpg){:class="blog-picture"}
 f/8 | 1/320 | ISO 100

-Later in the day, we relaxed for a little bit and watched college football, and then walked down to a nearby park for some 2 on 2 basketball.
-Here's one of my brothers attempting to dunk...
+Later in the day, we relaxed for a little bit and watched some college football, and then walked down to a nearby park for some 2 on 2 basketball.
+Here's one of my brothers attempting to dunk...haha good ups though.

 ![Lambo](https://c1.staticflickr.com/9/8034/28918001143_1784b9d688_b.jpg){:class="blog-picture"}
 f/5 | 1/1250 | ISO 100